emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI is very good, player is good, its one of the best to look at. ✔️
 1. Most of their sources allow subtitles. ✔️
 1. It has movies, shows, anime. ✔️
-1. The site has continue watching and watchlists, but they cannot be synced across devices. ⚠️
+1. The site has continue watching and watch lists, but they cannot be synced across devices. ⚠️
 1. Site has a very nice AI recommendation tool, recommendations on each page, and sorting. ✔️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️